-The Native Education Forum is a five day summer program for rising high school juniors and seniors.
-Students will gain university classroom experience, earn one academic credit, research issues critical to Native American/Indigenous communities, and get valuable assistance from professionals in the university application process.
-While on campus, students will have the chance to interact with university faculty, staff and currently enrolled students as they discuss and evaluate important issues that affect indigenous communities.
+The Native Education Forum is a five-day summer program for rising high school seniors and incoming CSU freshmen.
+Students gain university classroom experience, research issues critical to Native American/Indigenous communities, and get valuable assistance from professionals in the university application process.

 During the program, students will have the chance to interact with university faculty, staff, and current students as they discuss and evaluate important issues that affect Indigenous communities.

 The Native Education Forum application is open until May 27, 2022.
 Please email Danita at firstname.lastname@example.org for more information about applying.

 Students finishing their junior year in high school (class of 2023) with a cumulative GPA of 2.8 or higher or graduating seniors who have been admitted to and plan to enroll at CSU (Fall 2022 entry term) with an interest in Native American and Indigenous issues.
 Strong applicants demonstrate involvement and leadership roles within school, family, or community activities.

 The 2022 Native Education Forum will be held in a virtual setting (via Zoom meeting platform) over five days.
 Applicants who enroll in the program are expected to actively participate to their comfort level during each session, each day (up to six hours/day).
 Students who participate fully are eligible to earn one college credit and receive a Partnership Award Scholarship upon admission to Colorado State University.
 See full requirements below.